-In this section, we initiate the study of disappearing and unclonable cryptography in the BQSM.
+In this section, we initiate the study of disappearing cryptography in the BQSM.
 These concepts were defined earlier in \cite{GZ21,g02} but we adapt the definitions to the BQSM.
 We define these notions for oblivious transfer, one-time programs, and asymmetric key encryption.

 Informally, a state $|\phi\rangle$ is \emph{disappearing} if any adversary that receives $|\phi\rangle$ cannot produce a state with the same `functionality' as $|\phi\rangle$ after a certain point in the transmission.
 In the BQSM, this point is when the adversary's qmemory bound applies.
-Meanwhile, a quantum state $|\phi\rangle$ is \emph{unclonable} if any adversary that receives $|\phi\rangle$ cannot produce two states with the same `functionality' as $|\phi\rangle$.
-The term `functionality' depends on the objective of the transmission and is defined differently for different primitives.